 In this activity students find out more about the white butterfly life cycle and compare it to a monarch butterfly.

 The great white butterfly was first spotted in Nelson in 2010.
-It is destructive to native and cultivated brassica plants.
-However, it was successfully eradicated by 2016.
-Read about this world-first achievement in the Department of Conservation media release.
+It is destructive to native and cultivated brassica plants, however, it was successfully eradicated by 2016.
+Read about this world-first achievement in this Department of Conservation media release.